PaddlePaddle/PaddleDetection/docs/MODEL_ZOO_en.md

 ## General Settings

 - All models were trained and tested in the COCO17 dataset.
-- Unless special instructions, all the Res Net backbone network using [ResNet-B](https://arxiv.org/pdf/1812.01187) structure.
+- Unless special instructions, all the ResNet backbone network using [ResNet-B](https://arxiv.org/pdf/1812.01187) structure.
 - **Inference time (FPS)**: The reasoning time was calculated on a Tesla V100 GPU by `tools/eval.py` testing all validation sets in FPS (number of pictures/second).
 CuDNN version is 7.5, including data loading, network forward execution and post-processing, and Batch size is 1.

 ## Training strategy